 How long do remote notarizations take vs. traditional notarizations?

-Remote notarizations take far less time than traditional notarizations involving paper documents.
-The entire session from meeting the signer to when the Notary signs and seals the document can happen in a matter of minutes.
+Remote notarizations on paper documents can take up to two days to complete.
+Electronic notarizations take far less time than notarizations involving paper documents.
+The entire remote online session -- from meeting the signer to when the Notary signs and seals the document -- can happen in a matter of minutes.
+Electronic notarizations performed in person can save a significant amount of time when large home loan packages are involved.

 What's the difference between electronic and remote notarizations?